 Massachusetts Institute of Technology is one of the best schools in the United States for Physics.
 Students who graduate from this program report average early career wages of $65,233 and mid-career wages of $102,647.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 Every student pursuing a degree in Physics has to look into University of Illinois at Urbana - Champaign.
 University of Illinois at Urbana - Champaign Physics students make 7.2% more than the typical Physics grad.
-With more than 20,000 students, this institution is one of the biggest schools in the nation.
+Champaign, Illinois is the perfect location for students who relish the active urban lifestyle.